 FNKO Investors Have Opportunity to Lead Funko, Inc. Securities Fraud Lawsuit

-LOS ANGELES, June 26, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Funko, Inc. ("Funko" or the "Company") (NASDAQ: FNKO).
+BENSALEM, Pa., June 29, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Funko, Inc. ("Funko" or the "Company") (NASDAQ: FNKO).

 Class Period: May 6, 2022 – March 1, 2023